-A True New Deal for the COVID-19 Era outlines nine essential policy proposals that would address our current crisis, rebalance power in our economy, and build the institutions necessary to seed lasting, equitable change:
+A True New Deal: Building an Inclusive Economy in the COVID-19 Era outlines nine essential policy proposals that would address our current crisis, rebalance power in our economy, and build the institutions necessary to seed lasting, equitable change:

 - canceling student, housing, and medical debts—and implementing structural

 - change to address the accumulation of debt;

 - creating a federal jobs guarantee;

 - reinvigorating antitrust law for real trust-busting; and

 America is in crisis.
 The COVID-19 pandemic has sickened nearly 4 million people and killed more than 155,000, with no end in sight.
 The economy is collapsing—driven by COVID-19, to be sure, but also by much deeper underlying vulnerabilities that dictate the depth, breadth, and distribution of suffering.
 The sheer magnitude of this crisis can seem overwhelming, especially as it continues to expose and exacerbate the fragility of a US economy marked by profound racial and economic inequality.

 These challenges call to mind those that President Franklin D. Roosevelt faced in 1932 as he prepared to take office.
 Similar to today, FDR’s America needed bold, inventive government action to protect families, stabilize the economy, and build a more stable future.
 FDR’s success in reshaping the American economy and society can and should serve as inspiration for responses to our country’s present challenges, but as we draw inspiration from the New Deal’s history, we must be careful to heed all of its lessons.